onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 University she wanted a cup of tea i mended it

-tape script 3.7 i was having
+tapescript 3.7 i was having
 dinner what was she wearing
 they were playing football why were you going he wasn't listening they weren't enjoying the party

-tape script 3.8 point-8 the news here other news headlines a car bomb in Moscow kills three people thieves steal paintings worth eighty million dollars from a New
+tapescript 3.8 point-8 the news here other news headlines a car bomb in Moscow kills three people thieves steal paintings worth eighty million dollars from a New